neyrinckaudio/docs/docs/vcontrolpro/documentation/faderport-v2.md

 V-Control Pro supercharges the single fader FaderPort V2 / iOStation 24c for use with Pro Tools.

+!!! warning "Set FaderPort Mode To Studio One Mode"
-* It is VERY important the Faderport V2 / iOStation 24c is in Studio One Operation mode and NOT in HUI mode.
-This allows V-Control Pro to customize how FaderPort maps to Pro Tools.
+    It is VERY important the Faderport 8 / 16 is in Studio One Operation mode and NOT in HUI mode.
+This allows V-Control Pro to customize how FaderPort 8 / 16 maps to Pro Tools.

+!!! warning "Disable FaderPort MIDI Input"
+    In the Pro Tools MIDI Input Devices Window, disable the Faderport.
+It is used by V-control Pro and can cause conflict if enabled in Pro Tools as well.

 * Add the device as a controller in the V-Control Pro Setups window as described in [Setting Up MIDI Controllers](./midi-controllers.md).